Arthur Guyton: Cardiovascular physiology

 It was this work which overturned the conventional wisdom that it was the heart itself that controlled cardiac output.
 Guyton instead demonstrated that it was the need of the body tissues for oxygen which was the true regulator of cardiac output.
 The "Guyton Curves" which describe the relationship between right atrial pressure and cardiac output form the basis for understanding the physiology of circulation.
-This subject is well described in Guyton's textbook (e.g. Guyton 1976; Guyton 1991; Guyton & Hall 2006) which contains references to the original publications.
+This subject is well described in Guyton's textbook which contains references to the original publications.

+Guyton model

+Guyton's model uses right atrial pressure as an independent variable (causal variable) but it's incorrect.
+The cardiac output is the independent variable.

+In Guyton model's venous return curve, he plotted the right atrial pressure on the x-axis and it can suggest incorrectly that the right atrial pressure was the independent variable in the experiments.